Xiaoxianyue/Xiaoxianyue.github.io/src/zh/Computer_Vision/conclude.md

 ### *5. random variable?
 Types?

 - Discrete and Continuous
-- May be results of a experiment or real word measurements.
+- May be results of a experiment (flipping a coin) or real word measurements (temperature).
-- Some values occur more than others and that information is captured
+- Some values occur more than others and that information is captured by a probability distribution.

-- a random variable donate ==denotes== a quantise ==quantity== that is uncertain.
+- a random variable ==denotes== a ==quantity== that is uncertain.

+- If obverse several instances of x we get different values.

 ### 6. Conditional Probability